 Do you believe that stress is bad and should be avoided?
 If so, health psychologist Kelly McGonigal is out to change your mind.
 In this book, she presents scientific evidence that stress can improve your performance, physical and psychological health.
-In this free version of The Upside of Stress summary, we’ll outline the biology of stress, and how you can use various strategies and interventions to thrive under pressure.
-Do get more details from our complete book summary bundle in text, infographic, and audio formats!
+In this free version of The Upside of Stress summary, you’ll learn the biology of stress, and how you can use various strategies and interventions to thrive under pressure.

 Introduction: The Upside of Stress